dev-empathy-book-club/airspace-jekyll/about.md

   </p>

   <p>
-  Dev Empathy Book Club was founded in 2017 to answer that challenge.
+  Dev Empathy Book Club was founded to answer that challenge.
-  We're a group of software engineers who want to make the world a more empathetic place, and know it starts with ourselves.
-We also know that just as communities build better software, communities are also a powerful way to develop our own skills.
   </p>

   <p>